HarshadRanganathan/terraform-gcp-module-network/README.md

 It supports creating:

-A Google Virtual Private Network (VPC)
+- A Google Virtual Private Network (VPC)
-Subnets within the VPC
+- Subnets within the VPC
-Secondary ranges for the subnets (if applicable) routes firewall rules
+- Secondary ranges for the subnets (if applicable)
+- Routes
+- Firewall rules